 - 7.1 Ignition Switch: Bad Boy mowers have a three-position ignition switch: off, run, and start.
-With key inserted, rotate it clockwise to START position and release key when engine starts.
-Switch will automatically return to the RUN position. - 7.2 Throttle Control: A cable is connected to the engine throttle for controlling engine speed.
+With the key inserted, rotate it clockwise to START position and release the key when the engine starts.
+The switch will automatically return to the RUN position. - 7.2 Throttle Control: A cable is connected to the engine throttle for controlling engine speed.
 Move lever forward to increase engine rpm, move lever backward to decrease engine rpm. - 7.3 Choke Control: The choke control, located to the operator's left, is a 'push-pull' type.
 When the choke knob is pushed in, the choke is in the off (run) position.
-When the choke is pulled out it is in the on (start) position.
+When the choke is pulled out, it is in the on (start) position.
 Do not operate the mower in the on (start) position. - 7.4 Control Levers: These levers control the mower's speed, direction, and neutral lock.
 These levers are used to steer, accelerate, decelerate and change direction. - 7.5 PTO Switch: This switch engages the blades.
 Pull the switch up to engage the blades and push the switch down to disengage the blades. - 7.6 Deck Height Control: The deck height dial is used to set the cut height of the deck. - 7.7 Parking Brake: The parking brake is used to hold the mower in place. - 7.8 Electronic Hour Meter: Registers Hour increments up to 9,999.9 total hours.
 Displays and records the cumulative engine run time as well as the engine's current RPM.
+(This is standard on the MZ Magnum and is an option on the MZ.)